davidcole/fuzzy-date/README.md

 For example, if you know your great-great-great grandmother was born in April, 1836, but you don't know the day of the month, that's not going to work if you try to parse it as a Date object.

-With fuzzy-date, when you parse an incomplete date, you'll be given a hash of information about the date that can be stored as a string.
+With fuzzy-date, when you parse an incomplete date, you'll be given an object of information about the date.

 ## Installation